moviebay/.github/profile/README.md

-# MovieBay
+# Moviebay

-**MovieBay** is a privacy-focused, free movie provider.
+**Moviebay** is a privacy-focused, free movie provider.
 No account required.
 No indepth tracking.
 No ads.
-Just movies.
+Just movies/shows.

 ## Mission
 To make quality cinema freely accessible while respecting user privacy.